-B. Option Premium
+2. Option Premium

-Option premiums are simulated using the Black-Scholes formula assuming that the implied volatility is constant.
+Option premiums are simulated using Black Scholes formula assuming that the implied volatility is constant.
 The implied volatilities of the options are calibrated from the data in Table 5.

-Even though those options are American, they are priced using the Black-Scholes formula, since the dividend payments on the underlying stocks are not expected until the option maturity.
-Prices of American call options are shown to be equal to those of European call options in such circumstances.36
+Even though those options are American, they are priced using the Black Scholes formula, since the dividend payments on the underlying stocks are not expected until the option maturity.
+Prices of American call options are shown to be equal to those of European call options in such circumstances36.